Seiya Suzuki Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.37).
+- The Pirates' 4.36 team ERA ranks 18th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).
+- Pirates pitchers combine to allow 72 home runs (one per game), the second-fewest in the league.

-- His most recent appearance was on Friday against the Chicago Cubs, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.
+- The lefty's most recent appearance came on Saturday against the Milwaukee Brewers, when he threw five innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.